-Readjustment feature not stored in the computer or lost from memory.
-Consequently readjustment by the operator is not possible.
+Readjustment feature not not stored in the computer or lost from memory.
+Consequently user calibration is not possible.

-- Press STOP key, error code is deleted. - Call service for calibration of the machine.
+- Press on STOP key, error code is deleted. - Call service for calibration of the machine.

 The self-test was disturbed (e.g. by rotating the wheel).